-The EIS shall include plans, either in this subsection or as appendices to the EIS, that describe procedures, equipment and responsibilities that are in place to ensure an efficient and effective response to aspects of the Project that could adversely affect the receiving environment.
-The plans shall be developed for each phase of the Project, including construction, operation and maintenance, and decommissioning and rehabilitation phases and shall include but not limited to, the following plans:
+The EIS shall include plans, either in this subsection or as appendices to the EIS, which describe procedures, equipment and responsibilities that are in place to ensure an efficient and effective response to aspects of the Project that could adversely affect the receiving environment.
+The plans shall be developed for each phase of the Project, including construction, operation and maintenance, and decommissioning and rehabilitation and shall include but not be limited to, the following:

-- Emergency Response/Contingency Plan, including Wildlife Response Plan; - Waste Management Plan; - Water Management Plan for construction and post construction phase; - Erosion and Sediment Control Plan; - Hazardous Materials Response and Training Plan; - Transportation Impact Study and Traffic Management Plan; - Public Participation Plan; - Workforce and Employment Plan; - Domestic and Commercial Wood Cutting Consultation Plan; - Mineral Resource Industry Consultation Plan; - Quarry Resources Consultation Plan; and - Environmental Effects Monitoring Programs (EEMPs): - Groundwater and Surface Water Monitoring Program; - Avifauna Management Plan; and - Outfitter Effects Monitoring Program.
+- Emergency Response/Contingency Plan, including Wildlife Response Plan;

+- Waste Management Plan;

+- Water Management Plan for construction and post construction phase;

+- Erosion and Sediment Control Plan;

+- Hazardous Materials Response and Training Plan;

+- Transportation Impact Study and Traffic Management Plan;

+- Public Participation Plan;

+- Workforce and Employment Plan;

+- Domestic Wood Cutting Consultation Plan;

+- Mineral Resource Industry Consultation Plan;

+- Quarry Resources Consultation Plan; and

+- Environmental Effects Monitoring Programs (EEMPs):

+- Groundwater and Surface Water Monitoring Program;

+- Avifauna Management Plan; and

+- Outfitter Effects Monitoring Program.

-7.2.1 Emergency Response/Contingency Plan, including Wildlife Response Plan any potentially hazardous substance on land or in air or water;
+[7.2.1 Emergency Response/Contingency Plan, including Wildlife Response Plan](#)